Will There Be A National Vaccine Mandate?

 To date, most employers do not require employees to be vaccinated.
 But it’s well within an employer’s rights, and plenty of high-profile companies have instituted vaccine mandates on their own.
 Disney, Google, Morgan Stanley, and Netflix are all on the list, not to mention many hospitals and healthcare systems.
 Banner Health, Arizona’s largest healthcare system, mandated vaccinations for its employees, despite that state’s position on mandates.
 Tyson Foods and Microsoft joined the list this week.

-Many of the companies announcing mandates are comprised mostly of office workers, who are largely reluctant to work alongside unvaccinated coworkers.
+Many of the companies announcing mandates are comprised mostly of office workers, who are largely able to work from home and largely reluctant to work alongside unvaccinated coworkers.
+They are also companies that has generally thrived during the pandemic.
 Companies that employ large numbers of manufacturing, warehouse and food service and production workers are less willing to require vaccines.
 They fear pushing away workers in what’s become a difficult market for hiring them.

 For that reason, the recent announcement from Tyson is particularly notable.
 All of the company’s employees must be vaccinated by November 1, with executives and office workers facing shorter deadlines.
 The nation’s largest meat producer employs 139,000 people, fewer than half of whom are vaccinated.
 The company has endured multiple COVID-related shutdowns at its various processing plants throughout the pandemic.
 Workers have died of the virus, and families have sued the company for failing to take the necessary preventative measures.

 Governments have offered everything from lotteries to scholarships to encourage vaccination.
 Companies have given their employees bonuses, gift cards, and paid time off.
-But vaccination rates have slowed from over 3 million per day to around half a million, and COVID cases are steadily rising.
-With giveaways reaching the limit of their effectiveness, governments and businesses are resorting to takeaways.
+But vaccination rates have slowed from over 3 million per day to a little over half a million, and COVID cases are steadily rising.
+With giveaways reaching the ceiling of their effectiveness, governments and businesses are resorting to takeaways.
 Will limiting access for the unvaccinated to employment and entertainment encourage them to get the shot?
 We’re about to find out.